Descent sets of cyclic permutations: The main result

 \subsection{The map $\inv$}

 Given $\sigma\in\S_{n}$, write it in cycle form with the largest element of each cycle first, ordering the cycles by increasing first element, say Removing the internal parentheses and appending $n+1$, we obtain an $(n+1)$-cycle For convenience we write semicolons in order to keep track of the places from where parentheses were removed.
-We call {\em blocks} the entries between consecutive semicolons.
+We call the $r+1$ subsequences separated by these semicolons {\em blocks} of $\pim$.
 Similarly to the description of $\bij$, we will obtain $\inv(\sigma)$ by making some switches to the cycle form of $\pim$.
 At each stage of the algorithm, we denote by $\Delta_i$ the $i$-th block of $\pim$.
 For $1\le x,y\le n$, let $Q(x,y)$ be the condition